kaitsubaka/clubhub_franchises/README.md

 Technical test for club hub, a dockerized application to manage company franchises.

 ## Deployment
-Run the next command from the project root with docker and docker compose insalled and wait until GraphqlAPP is serving in localhost:8080
+Run the next command from the project root with docker and docker compose insalled then wait until GraphqlAPP is serving in localhost:8080

 ```bash
 docker-compose -f ./scripts/docker/compose.yml up --build